• Skip to primary navigation

 This simple side dish tosses buttery squash cubes in a sweet and easy maple glaze.
 Then roasts them to tender perfection.

-Plus it also fills the house with the most amazing, comforting aroma as it roasts.
+Plus it fills the house with the most amazing, comforting aroma as it roasts.
 Pure autumn bliss!

 Raw butternut squash cut in half